hrlewis1974/infoasset2icm_wastewater_model/Readme.md

 On completion of the code a new network will be updated into:
 - database: snumbat://10.0.29.43:40000/wastewater ongoing/system_performance
-- network:
+- network: name=i2i network, location=other..networks and id=4765
-- - name: i2i network
-- - location: other..networks
-- - id: 4765

 ## Assumptions